 The American Osteopathic Board of Radiology administers primary certification exams, subspecialty certification exams, and Osteopathic Continuous Certification requirements.
 The following stages represent key milestones in the process to obtain subspecialty board certification in Pediatric Radiology.

-2. The Pediatric Radiology Subspecialty Certification Exam is offered four times per year.
-The examination is typically offered once each spring and fall in Chicago and two times per year in conjunction with the AOCR Annual and Midyear conference.
+2. The Pediatric Radiology Subspecialty Certification Exam is offered once per year.
+The examination is typically offered in the fall.

 Become Board Certified